Robby808853/SYSAdmin/README.md

 From the Certificate authority and you assigin the certificate to your website then we install the certificate on the webserver

+Provision NFS server for file storage and transfer